Pupil Premium Government Grant

 - If you are adopted from care or have left care on a special guardianship order or child arrangements order (previously known as a residence order).

-- If you are a service child, or have a parents who were in the services from January 2011.
+- If you are a service child, or have a parent who were in the services from January 2011.

-Miss.
-Hood is the member of staff in school who oversees the way in which we use this money.
-If you have any questions about this, please email her email@example.com
+Mr Graves is the member of staff in school who oversees the way in which we use this money.
+If you have any questions about this, please email him at email@example.com

 If you think you may be entitled to free school meals, please contact your local authority.